vasnake/golang-web_services-mrg_course/part1.md

 Function `f := func(xs ...int){}` could be called as `var ys = []int{3, 7}; f(ys...)`

 Generic functions (types): it's like templates, instantiation creates a new non-generic function/type.

+> Arithmetic operators ... yield a result of the same type as the first operand

+Floating-point operators:
+> An implementation may combine multiple floating-point operations into a single fused operation

+Comparison operators:
+> Two string values are compared lexically byte-wise Two channel values are equal if they were created by the same call to `make` Slice, map, and function types are not comparable Boolean, numeric, string, pointer, and channel types are strictly comparable

+Receive operator:
+> Receiving from a nil channel blocks forever

+Conversion:
+> nil is not a constant
+conversions only change the type but not the representation of x (not applicable to numeric/string) ...

+> There is no linguistic mechanism to convert between pointers and integers.
+The package `unsafe` implements this functionality under restricted circumstances

 ### Переменные, базовые типы данных